tempesta-tech/tempesta/README.md

 framework with access to all network layers for running complex network traffic classification and blocking modules.

-**Tempesta FW** is built on top of **Synchronous Sockets**, a library for Linux kernel which provides better and more stable performance characteristics in comparison with common Socket API and even kernel sockets.
+**Tempesta FW** is built into Linux TCP/IP stack for better and more stable performance characteristics in comparison with TCP servers on top of common Socket API and even kernel sockets.

 ### Prerequisites